-05 To maximise the sustainable transportation of minerals and waste, through the use of non- road alternatives and the reduction of the distance travelled by untreated waste High certainty that new oil and gas sites would remove their mineral from site by road.
+05 To maximise the sustainable transportation of minerals and waste, through the use of nonroad alternatives and the reduction of the distance travelled by untreated waste High certainty that new oil and gas sites would remove their mineral from site by road.
 The existing oil and gas sites in the County do not have the ability to move any mineral from the site via non-road alternatives.
-06 To conserve the quality of the countryside and landscape New extraction sites would be greenfield site in countryside locations and would have a negative effect. - + Because oil and gas operations have relatively little surface development and their extraction does not result in a void space land can be returned to its former state.
+06 To conserve the quality of the countryside and landscape New extraction sites would be greenfield site in countryside locations and would have a negative effect. - - + Because oil and gas operations have relatively little surface development and their extraction does not result in a void space land can be returned to its former state.
 Careful site selection can seek to offset some of the harm that a new extraction area may cause.
-07 To protect the significance of heritage assets of archaeological, cultural and historic value New minerals development has the potential to affect heritage assets, in particular those that may be buried and previously unknown.
-Careful site selection can seek to offset some of the harm that a new extraction area may cause.
+07 To protect the significance of heritage assets of archaeological, cultural and historic value New minerals development has the potential to affect heritage assets, in particular those that may be buried and previously unknown. - Careful site selection can seek to offset some of the harm that a new extraction area may cause.
 Also, surveys undertaken in advance of development may direct some land to remain undisturbed.
 08 To enhance biodiversity, natural resources, landscape or the significance of heritage assets The temporary nature of minerals operations allows land to be restored offering enhancements beyond its former state.
 0 0 ++ Minerals operations are unlikely to offer any enhancement in the short and medium terms.
 But, by their temporary nature can offer the opportunity for the restored land to offer greater biodiversity and landscape benefits.
 Creation of habitats recognised in the local biodiversity action plan as important and of insufficient scale in the County.
 09 To protect people and local communities from the effects of minerals development and waste management New extraction sites have the potential to affect the amenity of neighbouring land users.
 0/+ In the long term a temporary mineral site would be exhausted and the land restored removing that development which has the potential for harm.
 But, whether the impact is neutral or positive is dependent on the quality and type of the restoration.
 Use of screening mounds, maintenance of vehicles, wheel washes, dust suppression techniques and so forth would all reduce the impact of any operations upon those outside the site.

-10 To promote sustainable economic growth and New extraction offers continued employment opportunities for the ++ ++ May not contribute in the long term because of the resource employment County. potential in County.
-Cumula tive Effect/Conclusion potential to have multiple effects throug changed hydrological system and so fort gh the l h.
-How loss of vever, t greenfie he temp enous fuels is being met by this policy.
-Mineral sites offer the eld land in the countryside, i.e. soil disturbance, habitat loss, porary nature of mineral extraction can help to lessen some of anced landform being created post mineral extraction.
+10 To promote sustainable economic growth and New extraction offers continuent opportunities for ++ May not contribute in the long term because of the resource employment County. potential in County.
+Cumulat ive Effect/Conclusion The desire to provide a mix of energian gy sources including g indige nous fuels is being met by this p policy.
+Mineral sites offer the potential to have multiple effects th rough the loss of greenfie ld land in the countryside, i.e. s soil disturbance, habitat loss, changed hydrological system and so forth.
+However, the temporary nature of mineral extraction can help to lessen som n can help to lessen some of these effects in the long term and offers the prospect of an enhanced landform being created post mineral extraction.